Announcement: Check out the IVTSF's open volunteer positions!

 Andrea is also a mother with lived experience of VTS.
 She is passionate about creating opportunities for connection, education, and inspiration – values she now channels into guiding IVTSF’s mission to raise awareness, advance research, and provide compassionate support for families impacted by VTS and multifetal loss.

-Allison Groff, MD, FACOG, serves as a Medical Officer for the IVTSF.
+Allison Groff, MD, FACOG, serves as a Clinical Advisor for the IVTSF.
 She is a mother of 3 and board-certified obstetrician-gynecologist (OBGYN) based in Frederick, Maryland, USA.
 In addition to being a dedicated mother of 3, she is passionate about offering patient-centered care and advocating for women’s health.

 Dr. Groff is committed to empowering her patients through education and evidence-based care, supporting women across all stages of life.
 She attended medical school and residency at the State University of New York from 2006 to 2014 after completing a Master of Public Health (MPH) at Emory University in 2005 and a BA in Psychology at Cornell University in 2002.